hurchalla/factoring/README.md

 (from the resource_intensive_api folder)
 *hurchalla::IsPrimeIntensive(T x)*.
 This is a functor that returns true if x is prime, and otherwise returns false.
 Depending on the type T, this functor can use a very large amount of memory and can take many seconds to construct.
 See IsPrimeIntensive.h for details.
 *hurchalla::factorize_intensive_uint32(uint32_t x, int& num_factors, const IsPrimeIntensive&lt;uint32_t,true&gt;& ipi)*.
 Returns a std::array containing the factors of x.
-Note that the IsPrimeIntensive argument will usually take many seconds to construct and will use a large amount of memory.
+Note that the IsPrimeIntensive argument will usually take many seconds for you to construct and will use a large amount of memory.
 See IsPrimeIntensive.h for details.

 ## Algorithms